 And now, while studying up on permaculture, I’ve learned a new tidbit of information.
 It added one more reason to the case I’ve built about why using free wood chip mulch in an annual garden might not be a good idea.
 (It’s point #5 and it’s pretty important!)

-What’s the big deal about that?
-Annual vegetables prefer and do best in bacterially dominated soil.
+What’s the big deal about that? – you may think.
+Well, annual vegetables prefer and do best in bacterially dominated soil.
 Your vegetables might do really well the first few years, but once that fungal dominance is established, you may notice a decline.
 This is the reason I started to rethink mulch gardening in the first place.

 My Experience: Nitrogen Deficiency in Peppers